-ADD EUR/1.17B/2
+ADD EUR/ XX A17/7

-5.XXX See Recommendation [JTG 5-6] (WRC-12), regarding the coordination between the concerned services in the band 790-862 MHz.
+5.A117 See Recommendation [EUR/A117/JTG 5-6] (WRC-12), regarding the coordination between the concerned services in the band 790-862 MHz.
 (WRC-12)

-MOD EUR/1.17B/3
+MOD EUR/ XX A17/8

 5.316A Additional allocation: in Spain, France, Gabon and Malta, the band 790-830 MHz, in Angola, Bahrain, Benin, Botswana, Congo (Rep. of the), French overseas departments and communities of Region 1, Gambia, Ghana, Guinea, Kuwait, Lesotho, Lebanon, Malawi, Morocco, Mauritania, Mozambique, Namibia, Niger, Oman, Uganda, Poland, Qatar, Rwanda, Senegal, Sudan, South Africa, Swaziland, Tanzania, Chad, Togo, Yemen, Zambia and Zimbabwe, the band 790-862 MHz, in Georgia, the band 806-862 MHz, and in Lithuania, the band 830-862 MHz is also allocated to the mobile, except aeronautical mobile, service on a primary basis subject to the agreement by the administrations concerned obtained under No. 9.21 and under the GE06 Agreement, as appropriate, including those administrations mentioned in No. 5.312 where appropriate.
+See Resolution 749 (Rev. WRC-12).
 However, stations of the mobile service in the countries mentioned in connection with each band referred to in this footnote shall not cause unacceptable interference to, nor claim protection from, stations of services operating in accordance with the Table in countries other than those mentioned in connection with the band.
 Frequency assignments to the mobile service under this allocation in Lithuania and Poland shall not be used without the agreement of the Russian Federation and Belarus.
 This allocation is effective until 16 June 2015.
-(WRC-07).
+(WRC-12).

-ADD EUR/1.17B/5
+ADD EUR/ XX A17/9

-Recommendation [JTG 5-6] (WRC-12)
+Recommendation [EUR/A117/JTG 5-6] (WRC-12)